youshy/blog/content/posts/2021-12-31-2021-Retrospective.md

 ### A Conference

-I like nerding out and I like talking about stuff I find interesting.
+I like nerding out and talking about stuff I find interesting.
 I did a few online conferences in 2020, haven't done any in 2021 (life, huh?) but I really want to do one or two in 2022.

 And that leads us to...